<< ARI Watch

 It’s people like Barney and Mr. Bernstein who give selfishness a bad name.

 After our review of Mr. Biddle’s earlier article, a reader of ARI Watch pointed out some of the many books, articles, and documentaries exposing Hubbard and his Church of Scientology.
 For example Russell Miller’s The Bare-Faced Messiah, Lawrence Wright’s Going Clear, and the chapter “Dianetics” in Martin Gardner’s Fads and Fallacies in the Name of Science.
 Even a cursory investigation, the reader points out, shows that Barney’s characterization of the Church of Scientolgy as a kinder, gentler organization when he was in it isn’t true.
-After reading these books, if anyone still believes – as some connected with ARI/TOS/OSI say they do – Carl Barney’s pathetic alibi that Co$ used to be a benevolent enterprise, they are being willfully ignorant.
+After reading these books, if anyone still believes – as some connected with ARI/TOS/OSI say they do – Carl Barney’s pathetic alibi that Co$ used to be a benevolent enterprise, they are willfully ignorant.

 -oOo-